 But Trump supporters stand out.
 Clinton and Kasich’s supporters actually have quite similar views.
 Cruz’s supporters report somewhat more prejudiced views than Kasich’s.
 But Trump’s supporters are substantially more likely to have negative views of black compared to white people, exceeding the next most prejudiced group by ten percentage points or more in every category.

 These differences are BIG.
 We wouldn’t be surprised to see strong attitudinal differences between Democrats and Republicans — partisanship drives a lot of polls — but for the size of the difference between Democrats and Republicans overall to be smaller than the size of the difference between Trump supporters and other Republicans is notable.
-It suggests that the Republican party really is divided and that Trump has carved out a space within it by cultivated a very specific appeal.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+It suggests that the Republican party really is divided and that Trump has carved out a space within it by cultivated a very specific appeal.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.